rdegges/rdegges-blog/articles/2011/essential-tools-for-pythonistas.md

-% Essential Tools for Pythonistas
+Title: Essential Tools for Pythonistas
-%
+Date: 2011-04-17 20:08
-%
+Author: Randall Degges

-# Essential Tools for Pythonistas
+Tags: programming, python

 [Pythonistas][] need a lot of good tools in order to work effeciently.
 I'd like to take a few minutes to enumerate some of my favorite tools that help me write